How Dogs Use Eye Contact During Uncertainty: A Look at 2025 Research

 Published on

-When did you last consider when and how long for your dog gazed at you.
+When did you last consider when and how long your dog gazed at you?
 It turns out there are a lot of things to notice about it, as this 2025 study shows us.

 One of the most powerful and subtle ways dogs communicate is through their eyes.
 A single glance can mean a question, a request, a reassurance, or a signal that they are struggling.